SMG-Design/ex-gateway/docs/index.md

 1. User Group - a user group belongs to an organisation
 1. User Permissions - permissions are applied to a user group
 1. User - a user belongs to many groups, across multiple organisations
-1. Itinerary - an itinerary has a start and end date/time and is the home of multiple itinerary items
+1. Itinerary - an itinerary has a start and end date/time, has a parent/child hierarchy and is the home of multiple itinerary items
 1. Itinerary Item - an itinerary item has a start and end date/time and belongs to an itinerary

 ## Itinerary Item Types